The IAS Visa Wizard is the easy way to find the correct visa for you

 The Zambrano case relates to an appeal by parents of Colombian nationality whose Belgian-born children would not be able to exercise the Treaty rights they are entitled to should their parents be asked to leave the country.

 We often find that the Zambrano process can be confusing for applicants.
 This is because EU laws are in a current state of flux, making applications like this very complex.
 This is why we have a team of expert immigration lawyers, who are up-to-date with all current EU laws and regulations.

 We can help to simplify the Zambrano application process for you.
 Our services include an assessment of your eligibility and a full document check.

 Your lawyer will also prepare a Letter of Representation to accompany your application for Zambrano if you proceed with one.
 This letter details your case and its merits as well as referencing any relevant UK immigration laws in support of your application.

 We will take all factors into consideration to determine if you and your child qualify for a Zambrano case application.
-Get in touch to discuss your prospects with an IAS lawyer today.
+Make an enquiry online or call now on 0333 363 8577 to discuss your prospects with an IAS lawyer today.

 Please see our FAQs below for more information.

 The grounds upon which UK residence is accepted via Zambrano are complex as the Home Office takes into account the specific detail of the individual child in question in all applications.